The ever-evolving day pack list!

-So, in January 2016, here is the current description of the day pack I carry on all our winter hiking and snowshoeing adventures….even if I am hiking only for an hour or so on a local trails, the consequences of getting injured can be severe.
+As of January 2017, here is the current description of the day pack I carry on all our winter hiking and snowshoeing adventures….even if I am hiking only for an hour or so on a local trails, the consequences of getting injured can be severe.
 In winter conditions, the dangers of injury and hypothermia can set in quickly, so I prefer to be well-prepared!

 - First Aid Kit ( for dog and human), dog booties for covering bandages, vet warp, dog wilderness first aid book

-- OllyDog water bottle (you and dog can use same bottle,without sharing slime!)
+- OllyDog water bottle (you and dog can use same bottle,without sharing slime!), or H204K9 bottle

 - Bendable splint, emergency stove and waterproof matches, ace bandages, 7mm line, extra leash